 My mentor was highly-esteemed and much-published author Sophie Masson, who was a joy to work with and positive, encouraging and helpful as I progressed with Death By Diamonds, my third book in the series of crime novels featuring Bromo Perkins and all set in the inner Melbourne suburb of Richmond.

-Around this time I started to get immersed in researching my family history and decided it was a story worth telling rather than building a family tree that would sit on my computer.
+Around this time I became immersed in researching my family history and decided it was a story worth telling rather than building a family tree that would sit on my computer.
 So I turned to factual fiction to tell the enthralling story (From Paupers To iPads) of my search for lost ancestors and their hitherto unknown stories.

 All the while I was being kept busy as a professional editor of other writers’ works as well as continuing regular night shifts as a sub-editor on the news desk at the Herald Sun, Australia’s biggest selling daily newspaper.